 The North Face Fuseform Eragon

-The Eragon has an alpine fit and is great for any type of activity from backpacking to trail running or mountain biking.
+Materials: The Eragon has an alpine fit and is great for any type of activity from backpacking to trail running or mountain biking.
 The jacket is made of 15-denier 35g/m^2 WindWall- 100% nylon engineered from ripstop and weave in areas for mobility.
 It is ultralight with a very durable FuseForm construction, and DWR finish that will last for years.
 The materials combine to form a very durable jacket that can resist abrasions and also offers you a lot of weather protection.

-Wind Resistance is great with a CFM less than 20.
+Breathability: Wind Resistance is great with a CFM less than 20.
 Limiting air penetration will reduce the effects of wind chill factor to keep you warmer.
 The fitted hood will fit underneath a helmet comfortably without excess fabric or bulky seams, it has an exposed molded-tooth center front zipper, and elastic-bound cuffs and hem.
 The North Face also includes a reassuring Lifetime warranty for peace of mind.
 While the breathability on this jacket isn’t as strong as the breathability on others, this jacket is made to add a boost of warmth when you need it.

-The sizing on the jacket lean towards the smaller size, so be sure to try on a jacket in the store before deciding to purchase.
+Extra Features: The sizing on the jacket lean towards the smaller size, so be sure to try on a jacket in the store before deciding to purchase.
 The downside with a DWR coating rather than fabric is that it can age and wear off, but time will tell if North Face will live up to their lifelong claims.
 The features are great, however, some extra pockets could go a long way without much or any added weight.
 Still, you’ll love this jacket and all of the protection you get from it each time you put it on.

 A big road block with sports windbreakers is by blocking air movement like wind, it also blocks important movement out for ventilation.
 Without a way for air to leave the jacket, moisture will have no way to escape leaving you with condensation trapped in the jacket alongside you.
 The Wind will only worsen the effects of the moisture and still make you feel chilled and cold.
 Basically, without proper technology to block the wind but still allow some air movement a windbreaker jacket can be virtually useless at reducing convection heat loss.